Rafael Nadal struggles with foot injury in Italian Open loss

 ROME – With just 10 days to go before the French Open, Rafael Nadal is struggling with an injury again.

-Nadal was hampered by a foot problem toward the end of a 1-6, 7-5, 6-2 third-round loss to Denis Shapovalov at the Italian Open on Thursday.
+Nadal was hampered by a foot problem toward the end of a 1-6, 7-5, 6-2 third-round loss to Denis Shapovalov at the Italian Open.

 At one point, the 35-year-old Nadal walked over and leaned on his towel box and grimaced in apparent pain.
 He also limped between points.